epiviz/epiviz-website/tutorials/content/metaviz/quickHits.md

 ![](/images/metaviz/PCASettingsSelected.png)

-## Stacked Line Plots
+## Stacked Bar Plots

-With Metaviz, a user can create separate Stacked Line Plots for case and control samples as well as order each chart by a given attribute.
+With Metaviz, a user can create Stacked Bar Plots and group by or order by a given attribute.
+A user can also make separate charts for case and control samples for comparison.

 ![](/images/metaviz/StackedPlotCaseGroupBy.png)